Answers to Parent’s Frequently Asked Questions

 Does my student have to complete the sanction if they are appealing the decision?

 For reasons that meet the required grounds, a student may file a written notice of appeal.
-If your son/daughter has filed for an appeal, the decision from the hearing does not go into effect until the appeal is finalized.
+If your student has filed for an appeal, the decision from the conduct conference does not go into effect until the appeal is finalized.
 Students who file to appeal suspension or dismissal decisions may continue to go to class and engage in customary University activities (unless otherwise stipulated) until an appeal decision is made.
 If the appeal decision upholds the sanction, your son/daughter must complete the assigned sanction.
-If the appeal decision grants a new hearing, the previous assigned sanction becomes void and the student will have the opportunity to attend a new hearing.
+If the appeal decision grants a new conduct conference, the previous assigned sanction becomes void and the student will have the opportunity to attend a new conduct conference.

-Does a judicial outcome go on my student's record?
+Does a conduct decision go on my student's record?

 Why was I notified about my son/daughter’s violation of the alcohol policy, but I can’t get more information about it?

-Amendments to the Federal Educational Rights to Privacy Act (FERPA) permit institutions of higher education to notify parents if their son or daughter is found responsible for an alcohol and/or other drug violations on the first offense if serious and/or the second offense when placed on Disciplinary Probation.
+Amendments to the Federal Educational Rights to Privacy Act (FERPA) permit institutions of higher education to notify parents if their student is found responsible for an alcohol and/or other drug violation.
 You will only be notified via letter that your student was found responsible for a violation of our Alcohol and Other Drug policies.
-You may communicate with your son/daughter for any additional information, or you may have your son/daughter sign a disciplinary record FERPA release with the Office of Student Conduct.
+You may communicate with your student for any additional information, or you may have your student sign a conduct record FERPA release with the Office of Student Conduct.